Why Hire Varghese Summersett as Your Dallas Personal Injury Lawyer?

 Medical experts review your case to provide opinions on causation, the necessity of treatment, and future care needs.
 Their testimony often proves decisive in establishing the full extent of your damages.

 Insurance companies routinely undervalue claims.
 They ignore future medical needs, minimize pain and suffering, and overlook lost earning capacity.
-Our attorneys work with economic experts to calculate the true value of your claim, including damages you might not have considered.
+Our attorneys work with economic experts to calculate what your case is actually worth, including damages you might not have considered.

 Insurance adjusters often respond with lowball offers, hoping injured plaintiffs will accept out of financial desperation.
 We push back, using the strength of our evidence and our willingness to litigate to secure better results.
 Patience and persistence typically lead to significantly higher settlements than initial offers.